 Plan Ahead to Protect Fragile Items During Your Move

-• Designate a packing area in your home — perhaps the dining room table or an empty corner of the living room — where fragile items can be carefully sorted and wrapped.
+- Designate a packing area in your home where fragile items can be carefully sorted and wrapped.

 If you’re moving from a busy city like Boston, MA, or a college town like Durham, NH, where housing turnover is high, it’s even more important to start early.
 Moving trucks, packing supplies, and professional movers can book quickly, especially during peak summer months in New England.